Tigers vs. Owls: First Round Betting Trends, Record ATS, Home/Road Splits

 Memphis vs. Florida Atlantic: Betting Trends, Record ATS, Home/Road Splits - First Round

 The No. 8 Memphis Tigers (26-8) and the No. 9 Florida Atlantic Owls (31-3) will meet on Friday to compete for a spot in the second round of the NCAA Tournament.
-Memphis is favored by 1.5 points in the opening round matchup, which begins at 9:20 PM on TNT.
+Memphis is favored by 1.5 points in the opening round matchup, which tips off at 9:20 PM on TNT.
 Here are the insights you need when filling out your bracket for this 8-9 matchup.
-The matchup's point total is 152.5.
+The over/under is set at 152.5 in the matchup.

 Memphis vs. Florida Atlantic Odds & Info